 Upper Iowa University’s Alternative Spring Break (ASB) program is committed to encouraging volunteerism by students.
 The program places teams of college students in communities to engage in positive social action and education.
 The goals can range from increasing cultural awareness, to bringing academic learning to life, or to creating a life-long service ethic.
 ASB trips encourage participation by any UIU student, regardless of enrollment location.

-In March 2013, Upper Iowa University hosted both a foreign and domestic Alternative Spring Break trip – Costa Rica and Boston, Mass.
+In March 2014, Upper Iowa University hosted both a foreign and domestic Alternative Spring Break trip – Dominican Republic and Nashville, TN.

 Alternative Spring Break trips have been a feature to UIU’s mission to provide service and learning to students since 2000.
 Sites for future trips cover a wide variety of locales.
-Past destinations included Georgia, Indiana, New Orleans, Arizona, South Carolina, Hawaii, Alaska, Kentucky and the country of Belize.
+Past destinations included Georgia, Indiana, New Orleans, Arizona, South Carolina, Hawaii, Alaska, Kentucky, Costa Rica, Massachusetts and the country of Belize.

 May term service opportunities are open to all members of the University community.